Matixo55/web-scraper/readme.md

 An Docker application consisting of Flask server and PostgreSQL database.
 Using REST API create requests for text or images from website.
 Includes automatic tests.
 ### Prerequisites
 + Docker [(What is Docker)](https://opensource.com/resources/what-docker)
-+All other requirements are automatically installed when creating Docker image.
++ All other requirements are automatically installed when creating Docker image.
 <br>You can check pip requirements in **requirements.txt** and **pytest.requirements.txt** files.
 ### Installing
 + Download and install Docker [(Download)](https://docs.docker.com/get-docker/)